Key Takeaways

 Current Price Dynamics

-Prices are stabilizing but not collapsing.
+Prices are rising modestly, not collapsing.
 Key observations:

-- Price cuts are common: Over 35% of listings have reduced their asking price
+- Price cuts are common: Roughly 35% of listings have reduced their asking price (local market sources, Q1 2026), almost always because they were priced on 2022 to 2024 boom comps

 - Premium neighborhoods holding value: Bearden, Sequoyah Hills, Farragut remain stable